This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 “Thank you for contacting Dove.
 The Chinese Authorities changed their regulations in 2014, and now allow for certain types of cosmetic products that are manufactured in China not to require animal testing.

 From December 2017 onwards, we are no longer importing new products into China that would require animal testing according to Chinese regulations.
 All the products Dove launching in China in the future will fall in the category where animal testing is not a requirement, or will be sold through cross-border e-commerce channels which do not require animal testing by Chinese authorities.

-By no longer importing products into China and moving their manufacturing of non-special use cosmetics to China allows Dove to sell in China without pre-market animal testing.
+By no longer importing its cosmetics in China and moving its manufacturing of general cosmetics to China allows Dove to sell in China without pre-market animal testing.

 Post-Market Testing in China

-In the event of a customer complaint, Chinese officials will administer product safety tests which may or may not involve animal test subjects.
+In the event of a customer complaint, Chinese officials will administer product safety tests that may or may not involve animal test subjects.

 I asked Dove about the risk of post-market testing and how they’re handling these concerns.
 They told me,

 “Post-market testing would only be required in the rare occurrence of a serious consumer safety concern.
 We have requested to the Chinese Authorities that they notify us if there were such a concern, so we can withdraw the product rather than it be subject to animal testing.